-|Mistake #4:||Concentrating too much of your wealth in company stock|
+Mistake #4: Concentrating too much of your wealth in company stock

 Earning compensation in the form of company stock or options to buy company stock can be highly lucrative, especially when you work for a company whose stock price has been rising for a long time.
 At the same time, you should consider whether you have too much of your personal wealth tied to a single stock.

 Why?
-There are two main reasons.
+There are 2 main reasons.
 From an investment perspective, having your investments highly concentrated in a single stock, rather than in a diversified portfolio, exposes you to excess volatility, based on that one company.
 Moreover, when that company is also your employer, your financial well-being is already highly concentrated in the fortunes of that company in the form of your job, your paycheck, and your benefits, and possibly even your retirement savings.

+Second, history, is littered with formerly high-flying companies that later became insolvent.
+When Enron filed for bankruptcy in 1999, more than $1 billion in employee retirement savings evaporated into thin air.
+Lehman Brothers employees shared a similar fate in 2008 as did Radio Shack workers in 2015.
 Consider, too, that income from your employer pays your nondiscretionary monthly bills and your health insurance.
-Should your company’s fortunes take a turn for the worse, you could find yourself out of a job, with no health insurance and a depleted nest egg.
+Should your company's fortunes take a turn for the worse, you could find yourself out of a job, with no health insurance and a depleted nest egg.

-|Mistake #5:||Ignoring your company’s employee stock purchase plan|
+Mistake #5: Ignoring your company's employee stock purchase plan

-Employee Stock Purchase Plans (ESPPs) allow you to purchase your employer’s stock, usually at a discount from the stock’s current fair market value.
+Employee stock purchase plans (ESPPs) allow you to purchase your employer's stock, usually at a discount from the stock's current fair market value.
 These discounts typically range from 5% to 15%.
-Many plans also offer a “look-back option,” which allows you to buy the stock based on the price on the first or last day of the offering period, whichever is lower.
+Many plans also offer a "look-back option," which allows you to buy the stock based on the price on the first or last day of the offering period, whichever is lower.
 If your company offers a 15% discount and the stock rose 5% during the period, you could buy the stock at a 20% discount, already a healthy pretax gain.

 Unfortunately, some employees fail to take advantage of their company's ESPP.
 If you are not participating, you may want to give your ESPP a second look.

-Entry-level employees often opt out of their ESPP, notes Stegman.
-“But as they become more established in their careers and more financially secure, they should reconsider their ESPP.
-Depending on the discount your company offers, you could be passing on the opportunity to buy your company's stock at a significant discount.”
+Entry-level employees often opt out of their ESPP, notes Senseney.
+"But as they become more established in their careers and more financially secure, they should reconsider their ESPP.
+Depending on the discount your company offers, you could be passing on the opportunity to buy your company's stock at a significant discount."

 Tip: Look at your current savings strategy—including emergency fund and retirement savings—and consider putting some of your savings in an ESPP.
 You may be able to use future raises to fund the plan without impacting your lifestyle.

-|Mistake #6:||Failing to update your beneficiary information|
+Mistake #6: Failing to update your beneficiary information